muquit/privategpt/README.md

 **privategpt** is an OpenSource Machine Learning (ML) based application to query your local documents in natural language using local large Language Models (LLM).
 It has a web ui and a cli for querying documents.

+The project is under heavy development, please try it out give us your feedback.
+Thanks.

 # Introduction